Kmtengo/alx-zero_day/0x03-git/README.md

-This directory was used in practicing the various commands inthe Git workflow.
+This directory was used in practicing the various commands in the Git workflow.